 Peace and quiet is becoming a priority for many of our clients and we are being asked to provide solutions for soundproofing their homes.
+Noise such as traffic and alarms, sounds from neighbouring houses, or even internal noise from appliances like washing machines or TVs can all disrupt daily life.
+Here are five ways to minimise noise in your home.

 We had a client who had a terraced property whose bedroom and living room backed on to the bedroom and living room of her next door neighbours, and they had a TV mounted on the party wall of both rooms.
 Our client could clearly hear the next-door neighbour’s TV and there was little escape.